AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 # Backward-incompatible changes highlights

 This page highlights backward-incompatible changes between Adobe Commerce and Magento Open Source releases that have a major impact and require detailed explanation and special instructions to ensure third-party modules continue working.
-High-level reference information for all backward-incompatible changes in each release are documented in [Backward incompatible changes reference](reference.md).
+High-level reference information for all backward-incompatible changes in each release are documented in [Backward-incompatible changes reference](reference.md).

-## 2.4.7-beta3
+## 2.4.7

-The following major backward-incompatible changes were introduced in the 2.4.7-beta3 Adobe Commerce and Magento Open Source releases:
+The following major backward-incompatible changes were introduced in the 2.4.7 Adobe Commerce and Magento Open Source releases:

 * Fixes to resolve compatibility issues with Symfony
 * New system configuration for limiting coupon generation
 * New method and an optional parameter for multicoupons
+* Commerce FedEx SOAP API integration
+* Commerce UPS SOAP API integration
+* Elasticsearch 7 deprecation
+* New method for encryption key generation
+* New SKU validation in inventory source items API
+* New full-page caching system configuration
+* New interface and method for ApplicationServer module
+* New public method in `Config/Type/System`
+* New configuration for payment information rate limiting
+* Default behavior for isEmailAvailable API

 ### Fixes to resolve compatibility issues with Symfony